BASED IN SLIGO, IRELAND

 The Story

-Johnny Carroll started his career in 1958 with the Ballintubber, Roscommon based Pioneer Showband (so named because all of the band were non drinking Pioneers).
+Johnny Carroll started his career in 1958 with the Ballintubber, Co.
+Roscommon based Pioneer Showband (so named because all of the band were non drinking Pioneers).
 They soon changed their name to The Premier Aces and became one of the best known bands in rural Ireland.
 In 1969, the Aces called it quits.

 At that time Johnny, Jimmy O'Neill and Sonny Ward decided to form their own band.
 They approached Glenamaddy's music mogul, Joe O'Neill (Jimmy's brother), to help finance the band and Joe agreed.
 The first lead singer the band had was Jim Nash, a 6'2" country crooner from Tipperary.
 They released a record, Just Between You and Me, and hit the road.
 However, Jim didn't last long with the band and they soon needed a new lead vocalist and Joe suggested local cabaret singer, Margaret Murphy and Murphy and The Swallows was born.
+During the early 70's, the Swallows did very well on the growing country circuit.

-During the early 70's, the Swallows did very well on the country circuit.
-Still not satisfied, Jimmy and Johnny started over yet again and switched from country to pop in 1974.
-They brought together musicians from all around the country including Joe Bernie (Leaders Showband and Swingtime Aces) from Castlebar on sax, Gerry Gallagher (Ritchie Fitzgerald Ceili Band and Sandy Duskey's Easy Listenin) from Sligo on guitar, Frank Clancy (Stylos Showband and Gerry and the Ohio) originally from Sligo but living in Tuam, on keyboards, John McKenna (Silver Pennies) from Kingscourt on bass and Kevin Walsh, younger brother of the Nevada's Willie Walsh from Drogheda on vocals.
-Mickey Belton, drummer with The Swallows, and Johnny himself were the only musicians kept from the old band.
-At this point Jimmy retired from performing and became the band's road manager.
+The band brought together musicians from all around the country including Joe Bernie (Leaders Showband and Swingtime Aces) from Castlebar on sax, Gerry Gallagher (Ritchie Fitzgerald Ceili Band and Sandy Duskey's Easy Listenin) from Sligo on guitar, John McKenna (Silver Pennies) from Kingscourt on bass and Kevin Walsh, younger brother of the Nevada's Willie Walsh from Drogheda on vocals.
+Mickey Belton, drummer with The Swallows, Frank Clancy (Stylos Showband and Gerry and the Ohio) originally from Sligo but living in Tuam, on keyboards, and Johnny himself were the only musicians kept from the old band.
+Earlier that year Jimmy O'Neill (keyboards) retired from performing (replaced by Frank), but stayed with the band as their road manager.
+Magic had previously played with the relief band in the Ashling Ballroom in Clogherhead using the name Bandy Blondy.

-The band came together in the Fall of 1974 and released their first record, Neil Sedaka's Calendar Girl, which became a hit and reached number four on the Irish Charts.
+The band came together in the August of 1974 and released their first record, Neil Sedaka's Calendar Girl, which became a hit and reached number four on the Irish Charts.
 The Magic idea was thought up by Johnny and Joe O'Neil, who financed the design of a £2,000 "magic" suit, which was actually some 12 volt twinkling lights hook up to a battery back.
 Magic also employed one of the country's first wireless microphones, allowing him to roam the hall showing up in the most "magical" places during the night, often down in the crowd.

-The band did well on the dance circuit serving up a mix of danceable pop as well as classics from the fifties by Sedaka, Fats Domino and Paul Anka among others.
-The band was featured on RTE's Ken's Club in early 1975 and continued to do well.
-They released a second single, Happy Birthday Sweet Sixteen, another Sedaka classic, which was on the Irish Charts for 7 weeks and reached number 5.
+The band was featured performing live on RTE's Ken's Club in early 1975 and six songs which were broadcast over a two week period.
+They were doing well and released a second single, Happy Birthday Sweet Sixteen, another Sedaka classic, which was on the Irish Charts for 7 weeks and reached number 5.

 Although the band continued to change its lineup throughout the seventies, the powerhouse vocal style of Magic (a.k.a Kevin Walsh) kept the band growing and moving forward.
 More chart singles followed including Run Samson Run (No. 11), Lend A Hand this Christmas (No. 6), and Reaching Out (No. 9).